mikebirch/sponge-users/README.md

-# SpongeUsers plugin for CakePHP
+# SpongeUsers plugin

-## Requires CakePHP 3.6

-Extends the CakeDC Users Plugin for use with SpongeAdmin
+SpongeUsers Extends the CakeDC Users Plugin for use with the [sponge-admin](https://github.com/mikebirch/sponge-admin) admin theme.

+## Requirements

+* CakePHP 4.4+
+* PHP 7.4+